telerik/teststudio-docs/docs/features/recorder/test-recorder.md

 ## Start Recording ##

 There are two ways to initiate recording.
 You can either launch a new browser or WPF app instance with the compact recording toolbar attached, or you can attach the compact recording toolbar to an existing instance (applicable for IE only or WPF application).

+> **Note**
+>
-To stop the recording session, close the browser or WPF application.
+> To stop the recording session, close the browser or WPF application.

 ### Launch New Recording ###